Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 The exhibitions change each year and the lights shows aren't organized by the city but by individual artists and creators, who go all out to impress the (possibly) two million people who attend the festivities.

-The city usually produces a map of the Fetes that shows you where everything is located.
+The city usually produces a map of the Fêtes that shows you where everything is located.
 This is important because there are plenty of venues, and unless you happen to live in Lyon or spend several nights here, you probably won't be able to see them all.

 Here are my favorite observations points, although since the shows change each year, what's good today may not be worth the effort tomorrow.
 But, generally speaking:

 The city is also trying to improve its facilities for people with disabilities and have set up a special email, text and phone number you can access for more information (in French), along with reservations for special access tours.
-From the crowds I saw, I would be very careful about accessing some of the more popular and highly crowded venues without any assistance.

-The Fetes usually take place on the weekend nearest to 8 December, and last from Thursday to Sunday, although there has been talk of shortening them by a day or extending the hours.
+The Fêtes usually take place on the weekend nearest to 8 December, and last from Thursday to Sunday, although there has been talk of shortening them by a day or extending the hours.

 They usually start at 8pm and last until 11pm, although some years on some days they start a bit earlier.

-Let's be clear, this is one of the biggest events of the year in Lyon, and people come from far away to see it.
+This is one of the biggest events of the year in Lyon, and people come from far away to see it.
 I reserved my "inexpensive" room six months ahead of time and still had to pay €150 for the privilege.

 Yes, prices are at a premium and demand is huge.